Upcoming Rides, Attractions, Refurbishments, and More!

 Prefer to Speak With Someone?
 Get Free Help From Our Favorite Disney Travel Agent!

-2024 brings plenty of new rides, attractions, resort offerings, and more to Walt Disney World Resort.
+The past year or two have brought plenty of new rides, attractions, resort offerings, and more to Walt Disney World Resort.
 They are as follows:

 Tiana’s Bayou Adventure